-Under the terms of the Agreement, on July 29, 2011 Bendix paid us \$14 million, subject to a \$2 million holdback and adjustments based upon the working capital of the Vehicle Sensors segment at closing, and assumed certain specified obligations and liabilities of the Vehicle Sensors segment.
-We are entitled to additional consideration in the form of certain performance and royalty-related earn-outs.
-Bendix will pay to Iteris an amount in cash equal to (i) 85% of revenue associated with royalties received under our license and distribution agreements with Audiovox Electronics Corporation and Valeo Schalter und Sensoren GmbH through December 31, 2017 and (ii) 30% of the amount, if any, by which the amount of revenue generated from the sale of our lane departure warning systems exceeds Bendix's projection for such revenue for the two years following closing, each subject to certain reductions and limitations set forth in the Agreement.
+Divestiture.
+On July 29, 2011, we completed the sale of substantially all of our assets used in connection with our Vehicle Sensors segment to Bendix Commercial Vehicle Systems LLC ("Bendix"), a member of Knorr-Bremse Group, pursuant to an Asset Purchase Agreement (the "Agreement") signed on July 25, 2011.
+Upon closing, Bendix paid us \$14 million, subject to a \$2 million holdback and adjustments based upon the working capital of the Vehicle Sensors segment at closing, and Bendix assumed certain specified obligations and liabilities of the Vehicle Sensors segment.
+We are entitled to additional consideration in the form of the following performance and royalty-related earn-outs: Bendix will pay us an amount in cash equal to (i) 85% of revenue associated with royalties received under our license and distribution agreements with Audiovox Electronics Corporation and Valeo Schalter and Sensoren GmbH through December 31, 2017 and (ii) 30% of the amount, if any, by which the amount of revenue generated from the sale of our lane departure warning systems exceeds Bendix's projection for such revenue for the two years following closing, each subject to certain reductions and limitations set forth in the Agreement.
+As a result of the sale of substantially all of the assets of this segment, we no longer operate in the Vehicle Sensors segment.